You’re probably familiar with what employee engagement is by now, but how ready are you to enact an employee engagement initiative?

 - The support needed to cover both the employee and, in some cases, their family through this initiative because we’re all staying at home.
 If one gets infected, so do others at home, and then care is required not just for the employee but for family members as well.

 Our CARE plan offers our employees a work from home setup of a desk and chair, reimbursements for broadband internet plans and IT subscriptions, and an emergency salary advance of up to three months.
-Newly introduced medical benefits include family-wide telehealth support and additional leaves to recover from Covid.
+Newly introduced medical benefits include family-wide telehealth development company and additional leaves to recover from Covid.
 We also set up a special CARE helpline for any employee concerns or needs not already addressed by the plan.

 This plan is still in its early stages as of November 2020, but the CARE initiative has already helped several of our employees and their families impacted by the pandemic.
 And we’re continuously taking feedback so we can improve and ensure state-of-the-art employee welfare in the organization going forward.